Eldeston/Creative-Computing/Year 2 - Semester 2/1 - Mobile App Dev/Documents/Obsidian - A Note Taking App Analysis.md

 # Introduction

-Obsidian is a free, powerful, and customizable note taking app that utilizes Markdown to write down notes efficiently.
+Obsidian.
+Obsidian is a free, powerful, and customizable note taking app that utilizes Markdown to write down notes .
 Note takers write their notes using the Markdown pipeline to write efficiently while offering great customization.

 Obsidian offers a wide variety of features to the user on top of the existing Markdown pipeline.
 The Markdown pipeline features basic styles for text as well as for 6 heading levels, unordered and ordered lists, quotation blocks, code blocks, tables, and more.
 The key feature of Obsidian is its graph view, similar to a mind map which will be discussed later.